 Chokhi Dhani literally means a “fine hamlet” i.e. a quintessential village that offers an ideal pastoral experience.
 Spread on more than 18 acres of land, Chokhi Dhani is synonymous with Rajasthani Culture since 1989.
 Capturing the spirit of Rajasthan and ensuring the perfect Rajasthani experience is Chokhi Dhani.

 Built on typical Rajasthani theme, embedded with its rich heritage and lifestyle, it is a place where festivity never ends.
 Every day thousands of Inbound and Domestic Tourists and corporate clients congregate for a memorable experience.

-Ride on the back of the ship of the desert that is camel, the magnificent elephant and a horse drawn Tonga.
+Ride on the back of the ship of the desert that is a camel, the magnificent elephant, and a horse-drawn Tonga.
 Experience the raving excitement and adventure of riding on these majestic creatures.
-Have a round of whole village in style, savoring the sights and sounds at a leisurely pace.
+Have a round of the whole village in style, savoring the sights and sounds at a leisurely pace.
 It is hard to resist taking a ride on all or any one of these.

 Chokhi Dhani now has a National Museum as well which is worth a visit.
 The National Museum at Chokhi Dhani is a unique and sincere effort at depicting Indian states in all their glory.
 At the National Museum, you can experience every state’s unique culture, tradition and be welcomed by a person of that State!
 We have created a mini India right here at Chokhi Dhani.
 You can now sample all the richness of Rajasthan, Gujarat, Maharashtra, Goa, Tamil Nadu, Pondicherry, Kerala, West Bengal, Sikkim, and Jammu & Kashmir at Chokhi Dhani National Museum.